wochele/Python/Strings.md

 'hello world!'
 ```

-- The isupper() and islower() methods will return a Boolean True value if the string has at least one letter and all the letters are uppercase or lowercase, respectively.
+- `The isupper()` and `islower()` methods will return a Boolean True value if the string has at least one letter and all the letters are uppercase or lowercase, respectively.
 Otherwise, the method returns False
+- The `title()` method will capitalize the words in the string

 #### Stripping whitespace